 Dumbo the Flying Elephant (Storybook Circus) – There are two reasons you should take your toddler on Dumbo.
 One: It’s a classic and iconic ride, and I consider a ride on Dumbo as a childhood-must.
 Going up in the air in an elephant and spinning around is a thrill for little ones.
 Two: The queue for Dumbo has a playground in it.
 You get a restaurant-style pager that will let you know when your flying elephant is ready.
 While you wait, your child can play on the circus-themed slides.
 In fact, the playground can be such a big hit, you might have some trouble telling your kid that it’s time to go.

 Walt Disney World Railroad – Kids love trains, and this here’s the mildest ride in the wilderness.
 Taking a grand circle tour around Magic Kingdom in a real steam train is a lovely experience, but you can also get on and off at any of the WDW Railroad stations.
-This ride has been closed for a long time due to the Tron roller coaster construction, but expect it to reopen sometime in 2022.
+This ride was closed for several years due to the Tron Lightcycle Run roller coaster construction in Tomorrowland, but the WDW Railroad reopened in late 2022.

 The PeopleMover (Tomorrowland) – This earns a high spot on this list for personal and nostalgic reasons: the PeopleMover was one of my favorite rides when I was a little kid.
 I loved getting a view above Tomorrowland, seeing the raceway, and riding through Space Mountain without having to go on the roller coaster.
 That section gets very dark, which could bother certain little ones.